localstack/localstack.github.io/content/blog/2022-06-08-announcing-localstack-discussion-pages/index.md

 ## Getting started with LocalStack Discuss

-If you are new to Discourse, consider looking at [Discourse New User guide](https://meta.discourse.org/t/discourse-new-user-guide/96331), which provides intuitive tips to use the forum, text formatting, images, hyperlinks, and more!
+If you are new to Discourse, consider looking at [Discourse New User guide](https://meta.discourse.org/t/discourse-new-user-guide/96331), which provides intuitive tips to use the pages, text formatting, images, hyperlinks, and more!

-Our forum has an initial selection of categories which we can adjust over time:
+Our Discussion Pages has an initial selection of categories which we can adjust over time:

 - Announcements: Announcing LocalStack features, product updates, and any upcoming news that we should notify our broader community!
 - Feature Requests: Requests for new features or suggestions to improve the existing ones!
 - Platform: Questions, bugs, feedback on the product workflow alongside dashboard, integration, documentation, and more!
 - Wizards: Share your LocalStack workflow, best practices, and suggestions for improving the development & testing workflow for the next generation of cloud & serverless developers!

 To ensure that you are up-to-date about the recent happenings with LocalStack, we will also notify you via email!
-Using our Discuss forum, you can edit your email preferences and define how often you want to receive emails.
+Using our Discussion Pages, you can edit your email preferences and define how often you want to receive emails.
 We suggest you mute any topic or category that doesn't interest you for a clutter-free mailbox!

 ## Conclusion